Repelled point processes with application to numerical integration: Other models and properties

 \subsection{Other repelled point processes}

-In this section, we perform numerical investigations to determine whether the variance reduction identified in Theorem \ref{thm:Variance_reduction} remains valid when the initial points are more evenly distributed than a Poisson point process, such as in the case of the Ginibre ensemble or a scrambled Sobol sequence.
+In this section, we perform numerical investigations to determine whether the variance reduction identified in Theorem \ref{thm:Variance_reduction} remains valid when the initial points are more evenly distributed than a PPP, such as in the case of the Ginibre ensemble (GPP) or a scrambled Sobol sequence (SSS).

-The Ginibre ensemble (GPP) is a motion-invariant point process of $\mathbb{R}^2$ of intensity $1/\pi$.
+The GPP is a motion-invariant point process of $\mathbb{R}^2$ of intensity $1/\pi$.
 It can be defined (and approximately sampled) as the limit of the set of eigenvalues of matrices filled with i.i.d.\ standard complex Gaussian entries, as the size of the matrix goes to infinity \citep[Theorem 4.3.10]{Houal2013}.
 Interestingly, the GPP is a hyperuniform point process, and the variance of the number of points in $B(\mathbf{0}, R)$ scales like $O(R^{d-1})$ as $R$ goes to infinity, instead of scaling like the volume of the ball, as for the PPP.
 By \cite{Beck1987}, this is the smallest possible growth rate.
-Figure \ref{fig:repelled_ginibre} displays a sample of a GPP and the corresponding repelled sample with $\varepsilon = \varepsilon_0$, observed within $B(\mathbf{0}, 50)$.
-The sampling methodology follows the description provided in Section \ref{sub:Sampling from the repelled point process} for the PPP.
+Figure \ref{fig:repelled_ginibre} displays a sample of a GPP and the corresponding repelled sample called RGPP observed within $B(\mathbf{0}, 50)$, with $\varepsilon = \varepsilon_0$.
+The sampling methodology follows Algorithm \ref{algo:sampling_rppp_A2} provided in Section \ref{sub:Sampling from the repelled point process}.

-Another model of interest is the scrambled Sobol sequence, which is a typical example of a randomized low-discrepancy sequence, as mentioned in Section \ref{sub:Monte Carlo methods}.
-Figure \ref{fig:reppeled_sobol} displays a sample of the scrambled Sobol sequence and the corresponding repelled sample, with $\varepsilon = \varepsilon_0$, observed within $B(\mathbf{0}, 50)$.
-Like for Ginibre, the repelled Sobol sequence displays a high level of homogeneity.
+Another model of interest is the SSS, which is a typical example of a randomized low-discrepancy sequence, as mentioned in Section \ref{sub:Monte Carlo methods}.
+Figure \ref{fig:reppeled_sobol} displays a sample of the SSS and the corresponding repelled sample called RSSS observed within $B(\mathbf{0}, 50)$, with $\varepsilon = \varepsilon_0$.
+Like the RGPP, the RSSS displays a high level of homogeneity.